OSC-Project/OSC-Logistics/WriteUps/Queries Report.md

 In total, there are therefore 50 benchmarks.

 **Bottom line**: LGTM++ has more expressive power than LGTM.
 Advantage to LGTM++ with a high true positive rate.
-Not all queries that were in SinkFinder have been ported over (Roughly: 5 in 11 were ported).
+Not all queries that were in SinkFinder have been ported over (6 in 10 were ported).

 ### Queries

 #### Classic Sink Finder

 AST pattern matching for eval and the obfuscated variants.
-Roughly 10 patterns.
+10 patterns.

 #### LGTM